hashicorp/packer/CONTRIBUTING.md

 ## Setting up Go to work on Packer

 If you have never worked with Go before, you will have to complete the following steps in order to be able to compile and test Packer.
+These instructions target POSIX-like environments (Mac OS X, Linux, Cygwin, etc.) so you may need to adjust them for Windows or other shells.

 1. [Download](https://golang.org/dl) and install Go.
-Go 1.6 or higher is preferred.
-Packer _may_ work with versions of Go older than 1.5 but these are not supported.
+The instructions below are for go 1.6.
+Earlier versions of Go are no longer supported.

 2. Set and export the `GOPATH` environment variable and update your `PATH`.
 For example, you can add to your `.bash_profile`.
-If you're using Go 1.5 also set `GO15VENDOREXPERIMENT`.
-This is not necessary for Go 1.6 and up.

     ```
-    export GOPATH=$HOME/Documents/golang
-    export GO15VENDOREXPERIMENT=1
+    export GOPATH=$HOME/go
     export PATH=$PATH:$GOPATH/bin
     ```